simonjenny/MacPlex/README.md

-# MacPlex - A alternative Plex App for Mac and Windows
+# MacPlex - A alternative Plex App for Mac, Linux and Windows

 To install simply download the latest release.
 That's all.